Abortion in Australia: Telehealth services

-Child destruction laws
+"Child destruction" laws

 Each state and territory has its own criminal code relating to child destruction.
-The offence is called "killing unborn child" and can be committed only around the time of childbirth in Queensland, Western Australia, and the Northern Territory.
+The offence is called "killing unborn child", and can be committed only around the time of childbirth in Queensland, Western Australia, and the Northern Territory.
 It is called "causing death of child before birth" in Tasmania.
-As of 2008, in South Australia, child destruction came under the heading of "abortion".
+As of 2008, in South Australia, "child destruction" came under the heading of "abortion".
 The definition is somewhat broader in the Australian Capital Territory, and comparably broad to English law in Tasmania and South Australia.
 The offence was abolished in Victoria by the Abortion Law Reform Act 2008 (Victoria).

-New South Wales does not have a child destruction enactment, but the Crimes Amendment (Grievous Bodily Harm) Act 2005 (NSW) amended the Crimes Act 1900 (NSW) so that s 4(1)(a) now defines "grievous bodily harm" as including "the destruction (other than in the course of a medical procedure) of the foetus of a pregnant woman, whether or not the woman suffers any other harm".
-This was further amended by the Abortion Law Reform Act 2019 to "the destruction (other than in the course of a medical procedure or a termination of a pregnancy in accordance with the Abortion Law Reform Act 2019) of the foetus of a pregnant woman, whether or not the woman suffers any other harm."
+New South Wales does not have a "child destruction" enactment, but the Crimes Amendment (Grievous Bodily Harm) Act 2005 (NSW) amended the Crimes Act 1900 (NSW), so that s 4(1)(a) now defines "grievous bodily harm" as including "the destruction (other than in the course of a medical procedure) of the foetus of a pregnant woman, whether or not the woman suffers any other harm".
+This was further amended by the Abortion Law Reform Act 2019 to "the destruction (other than in the course of a medical procedure or a termination of a pregnancy in accordance with the Abortion Law Reform Act 2019) of the foetus of a pregnant woman, whether or not the woman suffers any other harm".
+In March 2022, NSW enacted "Zoe's Law", which created a new criminal offence for people who cause the loss of a foetus through a criminal act such as assault.
+The law explicitly states the new crime does not apply to abortion, or anything a woman does that results in the loss of her own foetus.